DouglasC2627/parroty/extension/README.md

 ## Getting Started

+### For Users

+The easiest way to use Parroty is to install it directly from the Visual Studio Code Marketplace.

+1. Open VS Code.
+2. Go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`).
+3. Search for "Parroty" and click **Install**.
+4. Configure your Gemini API Key in the settings (see Usage section below).

+### For Developers (Contributing)

-To get a local copy of Parroty up and running, follow these steps.
-This project consists of a Python backend that interacts with the AI model and a TypeScript-based VS Code extension.
+To get a local copy up and running for development, follow these steps.
+This project consists of a Python backend and a TypeScript-based VS Code extension.

 ### Prerequisites